anarchivist/bclc-2014-presentation/presentation.md

 Many of our providers include place names or other geographic headings in their metadata, and as part of the enrichment process we identify those headings.
 We send the text of those headings to a geocoding service, which looks them up in a database, and returns a set of latitude and longitude coordinates for that place.
 Once we have those coordinates, we send them back to another service that "reverse geocodes" them and provides us with a full place hierarchy, including country, state or province, region or county, and city, when available.
-Usually, this works well, except when it doesn't.
 </div>

 ------------------